 I’ll be ready come the August (2015) release date.

-Then again, on the other hand, whatever it takes for the film to be great.
+Then again, on the other hand, whatever it takes for the film to be great is what I really, really want.